 As the name suggests, Pancha in Sanskrit stands for Five and Karma are the therapeutic measures, therefore Pancha karma means five types of therapeutic measures.
 These are undertaken for the purification of the body and Ayurveda considers it necessary before the start of any other therapy.
 The logic being that as a cloth needs to be purified or cleaned of impurities and dust before it can be permeated with a new color; similarly the body needs to be purified before it can be permeated with new colors of youthfulness, health and vigour etc. In fact, most of the time, Pancha karma is an end in itself rather than a prelude to other therapeutic measures.
 These practices are extremely helpful in relieving deep seated diseases as well as being beneficial for maintaining and improving physical and mental health.

-Other Sub Therapies of Panchakarma
+Other Sub Therapies

 - Shirodhara – It is recommended in anxiety, depression, hypertension, insomnia etc.